marc2332/bliss/doc/docs/dev_calc_counters.md

 # Calculational Counters

+A Calculational Counter is a "virtual" or "pseudo" counter which has its value calculated from another existing counter and not taken directly from a physical measure.

 Calculational Counters can be typically used:

 * to do computations on raw values.
 * to agregate counters.

-A calculational counter transforms `N` inputs into `M` outputs.
+A Calculational Counter transforms `N` inputs into `M` outputs.

-cf:
+!!! note
+    Some example can be found in:

     * `tests/scans/test_calc_counter.py`
     * `tests/test_configuration/simulation_calc_counter.yml`
     * `bliss/controllers/simulation_calc_counter.py`

 A Calculational Counter Controller inherits from `CalCounterControler`.

-In case of using Channels instead of Counter as data source, **Calculation Channels** have to be used.
-This is typically the case when doing calculation objects under MUSST channels
+In case of using Channels instead of Counters as a data source, **Calculation Channels** have to be used.
+This is typically the case when doing calculation objects under MUSST channels.

-## To use a Calculational Counter Controller
+## Using a Calculational Counter Controller

-Configuration can be done in YML of on-the-fly
+Configuration can be done in YML or in the session shell.

 **tags** are the roles of each counter, they can be used to identify counter in calculation function.